AdonisAlgos/tech264-cloud-linux/azure/README.md

 **Azure Regions:** These are distinct geographic locations that house multiple data centers.
 Each region is a separate geographic area that ensures data residency and compliance boundaries.
 For example, regions include "East US," "West Europe," and "Southeast Asia."

 **Availability Zones:** Within each Azure region, there are multiple availability zones.
-These are physically separate locations within a region, each with independent power, cooling, and networking.
+These are physically separate locations within a region, each with independent data center, power, cooling, and networking.
 The purpose is to provide high availability and protect applications and data from data center failures.

 ## How they work together.